Skip to Main Navigation

 NEW: Trade Watch data visualization and download.

-Trade Watch—a product of the Trade and Regional Integration Unit of the World Bank—provides up-to-date data from an array of sources, along with analysis of recent trade developments.
+Trade Watch—a joint product of the Trade and International Integration Unit in the World Bank’s Research Group (DECRG) and the Trade Unit in the Trade, Investment, and Competition (TIC) department of the World Bank—provides up-to-date data from an array of sources, along with analysis of recent trade developments.

 About the Trade Watch series